jbjurling/MSc_degree_project/README.md

 Final report can be found at: "link to DIVA"

-# Rare loss of function variants in breast and ovarian cancer
+# Loss of function variants in breast and ovarian cancer
-Identified loss-of-function (LoF) variants in genes that are investigated in the clinic and which are part of different gene panels.
+Identified loss of function (LoF) variants in genes that are investigated in the clinic and which are part of different gene panels.
 The number of LoF variants were compared between cases and controls to find significant differences between the two groups.

-See LoF.md for workflow.
+See GenePanels.md for workflow.

 # Computing polygenic risk scores for breast and ovarian cancer